TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-09-04-how-apigen-survived-its-death.md

 ---
 id: 53
 layout: post
-title: "How ApiGen Survived its Death"
+title: "How ApiGen Survived its Own Death"
 perex: '''
     <a href="https://github.com/apigen/apigen">ApiGen</a> was broken for a long time.
 It depended on Reflection package, that was not developed since 2013 and was unable to parse <em>newer</em> code.
 When I say newer, I mean <em>hot</em> PHP features like `::class` in 5.5.
 I don't ever talk about 5.6 or 7.
     <br><br>
     I got frustrated.
-I spent year on a project that is still not working out of the box.
+I spent a year on a project that is still not working out of the box.
 So I took spring off to change it. <strong>My goal was to replace reflection or let the project die in peace</strong>.
     <br><br>
     This is story about the whole journey of ups and downs.
 '''